Online Doctor of Nursing Practice (DNP)

 Yes there is a one-time Immersion Fee of $160.
 There is also a Clinical Agency Requirement fee that covers a background check and verification of required immunizations and other requirements.
 It is $100 the first year and $20 each year thereafter.

-Each semester there is a technology fee of $85 for full-time students and $40 for part-time students, that is subject to change based on the Office of Student Accounts.
+Each semester there is a technology fee of $85 for full-time students and $40 for part-time students.
+These fees are subject to change based on the Office of Student Accounts.

 Does the online Doctor of Nursing program use a cohort model?